Each state has laws barring the possession, manufacture, and distribution of illegal drugs.

 Typically, the quantity and the kind of drug are two key factors when determining the severity of the charge.

-If you have an arrest on your record for possession of illegal drugs or have a charge for any other drug crime, you’re going to need the help of an attorney who understands how judges prosecute the charges and legitimate defenses against them.
+If you have an arrest on your record for possession of illegal drugs or have a charge for any other drug crime, you’re going to need the help of a drug charge lawyer who understands how judges like to send messages to people charged with drug offenses and how prosecutors take a tough stance against drug crimes to establish a successful defense.

 Cowboy Country Criminal Defense understands how drug charges can impact your future and wreck opportunities down the road.
 Let us handle your case.